The Second Severomuysky Tunnel: Concession

 According to the Russian Railways president Oleg Belozyorov, his colleagues together with the Federal Agency for Railway Transport, the Ministry of Transport, and the Federal Antimonopoly Service are still working on forming a public-private partnership that would legitimise the proposed ‘concession with lease’ and still provide Russian companies with a non-discriminatory access to the railways.

 Construction

-Sibanthracite Group commissioned a US company The Robbins to design and construct two tunnel boring machines Crossover XRE.
+In December 2019, Sibanthracite Group commissioned the US company Robbins to design and construct two Robbins Crossover XRE tunnel boring machines.

 On August 20, 2019, the pre-construction work began on the site.
-The excavation of 10,3 m wide tunnel will begin from two sides: from the Western portal in October 2020 and from the Eastern portal in January 2021.
+The excavation of the 10,3 m wide tunnel was planned to begin from both sides: from the Western portal in October 2020 and from the Eastern portal in January 2021.

-Based on the experience of the excavation of the ‘first’ tunnel, Russian specialists claim that the Severomuysky Range is one of the most complicated subjects for the tunnel excavation.
+Based on the experience of the excavation of the first tunnel, Russian specialists claim that the Severomuysky Range is one of the most complicated subjects for tunnel excavation.